The-Center-for-Unity/ubpod-new/README.md

 - **Audio Playback**: Listen to high-quality AI-generated narrations of Urantia Book papers
 - **Text Sync**: Read along with the narration
+- **Transcript Access**: View PDF transcripts of all papers directly from the episode page
 - **Series Organization**: Content organized into thematic series for focused study
 - **Responsive Design**: Optimized for both desktop and mobile devices
 - **Offline Support**: Download audio for offline listening